 the hard-anodized aluminum cookware is entirely safe.
 It’s free from hazardous chemicals & heavy metals.
 Their cooking surface is non-porous & non-reactive with any foods, including vinegar, tomatoes & lemons.

 You will get more advantages rather than disadvantages.
 The advantages start from the meal preparation to maintenance and cleaning perspective.

 Finally, the disadvantages are only a few.
-Barely the most cautious one is- that “the price is very high, “as compared to other toxin-less nonstick cooking sets.
+The most cautious one is- that the price is very high; as compared to other toxin-less nonstick cooking sets.

-Even the FDA has also confirmed these types of aluminum cookware is non-toxic (read more).
+Even the FDA has also confirmed, this anodized cookware is 100% non-toxic until the coating gets scratched. (read more).

 Hard coated anodized aluminum doesn’t intricate minerals.
 But, ordinary anodized pots & pans often release aluminum into foods.